This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

-Before you start Oracle Database products, you must call the environment-definition file, as described in Section 1.1.2, "Calling the Environment-Definition File".
+Before you start Oracle Database programs, you must call the environment-definition file.
+See Section 1.1.2, "Calling the Environment-Definition File" for more information.

-Start the Oracle Database programs and utilities by entering a
+To start the Oracle Database programs and utilities, enter a

 START-PROGRAM command with the program name at the BS2000 command prompt (/).
 Specify the options and operands as the first data-input line when the data prompt (*) is displayed, as shown in the following example:

 /START-PROGRAM $ORAC1120.program_name CCM0001 enter options: * [option_switch] [arguments]

 program_name is the name of the program or utility to be started

 option_switch is one or more of the program-dependent optional switches.
 If this is used, then the switch is preceded by a dash (-).